SathsaraGeeth/PDF2Booklet/README.md

 # PDF2Booklet
-A simple generating booklet for printing
+A simple software that generate booklet for printing